spec0p/pg-docs/sdk-js.md

             </td>
             <td>
 {% markdown %}
-If the move ended the game, this parameter returns the results.
+If the move ended the match, this parameter returns the result.
 Possible values are `won`, `lost` or `draw`.
 {% endmarkdown %}
             </td>
         </tr>